-Good news!
-In 2020 you can still travel to Cuba Legally!
+Yes, in 2020 you can still travel to Cuba legally from the United States!

 - June 4, 2019: The Trump Administration removed the people-to-people category from the categories of allowable travel.
 In its place is a category called “Support for the Cuban People”